|

 Roger

-Page history last edited by PBworks 16 years ago
+Page history last edited by PBworks 16 years, 5 months ago

 Hi, my name is Roger Skalbeck.
 I'm a law librarian at Georgetown Law Library in Washington, D.C.
 I designed and run the law library's website, and I manage our blog, called Due Process.
 I have written articles for LLRX.com, I write a column called "Tech Talk" for Law Library Lights and I am on the board of the Law Librarian's Society of Washington, D.C.
 I like palindromes, sushi and German arts and humor.